-NBA Rumors: Enes Kanter Frustrated With Knicks’ Rebuild, Wants To Be An All-Star, Per ‘New York Daily News’
+NBA Rumors: Enes Kanter Frustrated With Knicks Rebuild, Wants To Be An All-Star, Per ‘New York Daily News’

 Enes Kanter entered the 2018-19 NBA season as the New York Knicks starting center.
 In the first five games of the season, the 26-year-old big man averaged 16.8 points and 10.8 rebounds on 57.4 percent shooting from the field and 33.3 percent from beyond the arc.
 Unfortunately, those numbers were not enough to help the Knicks win games, and as of now, they are on a five-game losing streak.

-Entering the season without the face of the franchise, Kristaps Porzingis, the Knicks must be aware that they are not in a strong position to compete for a playoff spot in the LeBron James-less Eastern Conference.
-That is why in their sixth game of the 2018-19 NBA season, Knicks Head Coach David Fizdale decided to give more playing time to his young players over their veterans.
-According to Stefan Bondy of New York Daily News, the Knicks’ rebuild seems to be frustrating Kanter.
+Entering the season without the face of the franchise, Kristaps Porzingis, the Knicks must be aware that they are not in a strong position to compete for a playoff spot in the LeBron James lacking Eastern Conference.
+That is likely why, in their sixth game of the 2018-19 NBA season, Knicks head coach David Fizdale decided to give more playing time to his young players over the established court veterans.
+According to Stefan Bondy of the New York Daily News, the Knicks rebuild seems to be frustrating Kanter.

 “David Fizdale has pushed the youth movement faster than expected, and he risks alienating at least one proven veteran – Enes Kanter – by moving him to the bench.
 With two days to contemplate the demotion, Kanter remained tellingly short and evasive when quizzed about it Sunday.
 Fizdale suggested the center’s cold reaction was merely frustration with losing, but Kanter didn’t bite when offered that excuse.
 Instead, he changed the subject.
 At one point, Kanter said he didn’t care about coming off the bench.
 But then, following the interview, Kanter shook his head and rolled his eyes.”